 Let’s take a closer look at each one, but remember: What happens in one area of the land (and on a ranch) will always affect other areas.
 No process stands on its own, but is influenced by everything working together.

-The energy cycle starts with the sun.
+The energy flow, sometimes referred to as the energy cycle, starts with the sun.
 Plants capture the sun’s energy through their leaves — the solar panels that drive the energy cycle.
 A plant uses this energy to turn carbon dioxide into food for itself and soil microbes, which in turn becomes forage for grazing animals and ultimately protein for humans.

 To ensure this process functions optimally, we need to ensure plants are always present and are given adequate time to recover from grazing.

 Look for green growing plants.
-If plants are green, they are photosynthesizing, and the energy cycle is occurring.
-The goal is to have the energy cycle functioning for as long as we can throughout the year.
+If plants are green, they are photosynthesizing, and the energy flow is occurring.
+The goal is to have the energy flow functioning for as long as we can throughout the year.

 Healthy, diverse plant communities will have multiple functional plant groups (grasses, forbs, legumes and woody plants) as well as cool- and warm-season plants that all contribute to a functioning energy cycle.